lbssn/BlobInspector/README.md

 ## Running the software

-To launch, open a terminal or PowerShell in the root directory of the program and run the following command:
+To launch the software, open a terminal or PowerShell in the root directory of the program and run the following command:
 ```bash
 python appli.py
 ```